nadialefebvre/project-meaningless-quiz/README.md

-# Week 13: Redux quiz
+# Project Meaningless Quiz

+Weekly project for Technigo's bootcamp, week 13: build a quiz

 This week's project was a group project where we had to build a multiple choice quiz using Redux.